Making human knowledge stable and accessible to all

 What we do

-To find this stable and essential knowledge, we perform the following functions:
+To find this stable knowledge, we perform the following functions:

 - To simplify existing information for easy assimilation and recognition of the core knowledge (i.e., concepts) of greatest stability and usefulness for the 21st century and beyond.

-- To apply well-established principles of accelerated learning to the stable knowledge.
+- To apply well-established principles of accelerated learning to stable knowledge.

 - To discover original or new knowledge, insights, observations, and ways of doing things that are likely to increase the stability and simplicity of the core knowledge.